4 San

 and new technologies.
 Different densities, age mixes,

-social economic backgrounds can be provided along
+social economic backgrounds can be supported along

 with different social and recreational facilities